bluebox-insa/bluebox/installation/README.md

     ![architecture](./architecture.png)

 ## Getting started 🚦

+> If you want to setup your raspberry without external monitor, HDMI cable etc. You can follow [this](https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup) tutorial.

 - **Install the raspbian OS on the SD card and make sure everything is up to date** by running the following commands:

 ```bash